Professional Framework

 After submitting your notes, Sommo’s AI compares your observations against the wine’s known profile.
 If you described a Malbec from Mendoza as light-bodied with high acidity, the AI will gently point out that this grape and region typically produce full-bodied wines with moderate acidity.

-The alignment score — a percentage — tracks how closely your tasting matched the wine’s established characteristics.
+The alignment score (a percentage) tracks how closely your tasting matched the wine’s established characteristics.
 Watch it climb over weeks of practice.

 If you’re studying for WSET Level 2 or Level 3, the SAT wizard is your practice ground.
 The exam requires structured tasting under time pressure.
 Using the wizard regularly builds the muscle memory you need to perform on exam day.